 If I'm leaving anything on my hair for 30 minutes, it needs to be worth the commitment.
 If I could, I'd marry this masque.
 Conditioning is key for afro hair, and this treatment (made with stimulating peppermint and protein powerhouse keratin) gives my hair the strength it needs after years of chemical damage.
 Sometimes I boost the treatment by adding some gentle heat with an air-dryer hood attachment.

 Aloe?
 Check.
 Shea butter?
 Check.
 Marula oil?
 Check.
-When the ingredient list includes the words "moisturising" and "nourishing," you know it's going to be a much-needed treat for your hair.
+When the ingredient list includes the words "moisturizing" and "nourishing," you know it's going to be a much-needed treat for your hair.
 Once I've towel-dried my hair with the microfibre Only Curls Hair Towel (£15), which gives my curls a frizz-free head start, I use this lightweight cream to reset my kinky curl pattern.

 The first time I used this spray, I couldn't stop touching my hair.
 It's incredible that something so light and easy to use could produce such great results.
 (But that's probably because I've used heavy grease all my life.)
-I've made my way through a fair share of moisturisers, but this is the only damage-preventing product I can spritz in daily without feeling it in my hair.
+I've made my way through a fair share of moisturizers, but this is the only damage-preventing product I can spritz in daily without feeling it in my hair.

 I lock in moisture by sealing my hair with this joy of an oil.
 It's a perfect match for dehydrated hair and might as well be a hair perfume too, thanks to its sweet smell.
 The rich oil from the manketti nuts is full of nutrients and vitamin E, which not only feeds hair but also leaves it with a healthy, weightless shine.
 The best part?
 I only need to use a few drops of it.